 Hand-written invoices

 From stone invoices, business owners adopted hand-written invoices.
 The transaction details were hand-written on different surfaces such as parchment, animal skin, and later on paper.
-Hand-written invoices were more advanced than stone invoices, and they contained most components found in modern invoices.
+Hand-written invoices were more advanced than stone invoices, and they contained most components found in modern ones.
 Signatures or seals were used to authenticate the invoices.

 Electronic invoices

 Electronic invoices, later on, came to be adopted with the invention of computers.
-Electronic invoicing enhanced invoicing in business by optimizing storage, sharing, and monitoring of invoices in business.
+Electronic invoicing enhanced invoicing in business by optimising storage, sharing, and monitoring of invoices in business.
 E-invoicing was cheaper, easier, and faster than paper invoicing.

 Online invoices